treeverse/lakeFS/docs/integrations/spark.md

 ### Usage

+Hadoop FileSystem paths use the `lakefs://` protocol, with paths taking the form `lakefs://<repository>/<ref>/path/to/object`.
+`<ref>` can be a branch, tag, or commit ID in lakeFS.
-Here's an example for reading a parquet file from lakeFS to a Spark DataFrame:
+Here's an example for reading a Parquet file from lakeFS to a Spark DataFrame:

 ```scala
 val repo = "example-repo"